Expurple/smawg/README.md

 ### **Missing essential features** (in progress):

-* A bunch of core mechanics: attacking, redeployment, rewarding, etc.
+* A bunch of core mechanics: attacking, redeploying, rewarding, etc.
 * Example JSONs with full sets of races and abilities, full maps, etc.
 * Implementation of unique race abilities.